RebeccaVandeWater/fs-journal/journal/05/questions.md

 # Intro to Server side concerns with JavaScript
-01. What do the letters of the acronym `CRUD` stand for?
+✅ 01.
+What do the letters of the acronym `CRUD` stand for?

   > C - Create, this is the POST request.
   > R - Read, this is the GET request.
   > U - Update, this is the PUT request.
   > D - Delete, this is the DELETE request.

-02. Each action that `CRUD` represents maps to an HTTP request.
+✅ 02.
+Each action that `CRUD` represents maps to an HTTP request.
 What HTTP request does each `CRUD` action correspond to?

   > As stated in question 01: C corresponds to the POST HTTP request, R corresponds to the GET HTTP request, U corresponds to the PUT HTTP request, and D corresponds to the DELETE HTTP request.

-03. What does `ORM` stand for?
+✅ 03.
+What does `ORM` stand for?
 Which `ORM` do we use when interacting with MongoDB

-  > | ANSWER HERE |
+  > Object Relational Model: We use Mongoose to take the information stored in MongoDB and translates it into Javascript that we can use in VSCode.

-04. Which two `HTTP` request types include a body?
+✅ 04.
+Which two `HTTP` request types include a body?

   > POST and PUT require a body.
 POST creates a brand new object with the user-provided data.
 PUT updates an already-existing object with user-created data.